 Daido Moriyama was born in Ikeda, Osaka in 1938, and is considered to be one of Japan’s leading figures in photography.

-He first trained in graphic design before taking up photography under Takeji Iwamiya and Eikoh Hosoe as their assistant.
-In 1964, he became an independent photographer, publishing Nippon Gekijo (Japan Theater Photo Album) in 1968 and Shashin yo Sayounara (Farewell Photography).
-In 1972, his works showed the darker sides of urban life and the city.
-Moriyama uses a small hand-held automatic camera, giving his images a loose casual aesthetics but yet still undermined by a forceful decisive point of view.
-This style came to be known as “are, bure, boke” (rough, blurred and out-of-focus) quick snapshots without even looking into the viewfinder.
+Although originally trained in graphic design, Moriyama took up the practice of photography under prolific artists Takeji Iwamiya and Eikoh Hosoe as their assistants.
+It was in 1964, however, that Moriyama asserted himself as an independent photographer, and went on to publish Nippon Gekijo (Japan Theater Photo Album) in 1968 and Shashin yo Sayounara (Farewell Photography).
+In 1972, his works showed the darker sides of urban life and the city with his use of a small, hand-held automatic camera.
+The device lent Moriyama’s images a loose and casual aesthetic undermined by a forceful and decisive point of view.
+This distinct style came to be known as “are, bure, boke” (rough, blurred and out-of-focus): quick snapshots captured without relying on the viewfinder.

-As a witness to the spectacular changes that transformed post World War II in Japan, his black and white photographs express a fascination with the cultural contradictions of age-old traditions that persist within modern society.
-His photographs provide a harsh, crude vision of city life and the chaos of everyday existence, strange worlds and unusual characters.
-His work occupies a unique space between the objective and the subjective, the illusory and the real.
+As a witness to the spectacular changes that transformed Japan post-World War II, Moriyama expressed with his black and white photographs a fascination with the cultural contradictions of age-old traditions that persisted within modern society.
+His photographs provide a harsh, crude vision of city life and the chaos of everyday existence’s strange worlds and unusual characters.
+His work occupies a unique space between the objective and subjective, the illusory and real.

 Moriyama currently lives and works in Tokyo, Japan.